EncounterMuseum/encounter-museum/traditions/aboriginal.md

 images: ["abo.koteka.jpg","abo.koteka2.jpg"]
 origin: Iatmul Tribe, New Guinea
 date: ca. late 1800s to early 1900s
-size:
+size: 8inches / 20 cm
 ---
 A koteka or phallocrypt is a gourd penis sheath traditionally worn by natives of some mainly highland ethnic tribes in New Guinea as a type of clothing.
 The style of koteka is characteristic of a given cultural group.
 Less elaborate sheaths are worn as everyday attire.
 More elaborate ones are for ceremonial and ritual use.
 This koteka is decorated with feathers and a totem face made from woven fibres.

 [Wikipedia: Koteka](http://en.wikipedia.org/wiki/Koteka)

 ---
-title: Native American gorget, or seer stone
+title: Native American Gorget or Seer Stone
 images: ["abo.gorget.jpg","abo.shellgorget.jpg"]
 origin: Tennessee, USA
-size:
+size: Small stone - 3.5 inches / 9 cm X 1.5 inches 4 cm.
+Large stone - 3.75 inches / 9.5 cm x 3 inches / 8 cm
 ---
 Displayed is a grey stone gorget (ornament or decoration) worn on a leather cord around the neck by Native Americans as a type of decoration or breastplate.
-During the 1800s these adornments were referred to as “peep stones” or “seer stones” by some non-Natives.
-A stone similar to this is featured in Latter-day Saint history as a tool used by Joseph Smith, Jr. to translate the Book of Mormon and receive revelations.
+During the 1800s these adornments were referred to as “peep stones” or “seer stones” by some non-Natives who claimed revelations were received by looking (peeping) through the holes in the stone.
+A "peep stone" similar to this is featured in Latter-day Saint history as a tool used by Joseph Smith, Jr. to translate the Book of Mormon and receive revelations.

 [Wikipedia: Gorget](http://en.wikipedia.org/wiki/Gorget)